Quantum D-modules for toric nef complete intersections: Introduction

-From the small quantum product on a smooth projective variety, we can define a trivial vector bundle over $H^{0}(X,\cc)\times \convtoric\times \cc$ where $\convtoric\subset (\cc^{*})^{r}$ and $r:=\dim_{\cc}H^{2}(X,\cc)$ whose fiber is $H^{*}(X,\cc)$.
-This bundle is endowed with a flat connection and a non-degenerated pairing.
-This connection is sometimes called the Dubrovin-Givental connection.
-When $X$ is a toric smooth Fano variety, Givental (see also Iritani \cite{Iritani-2009-Integral-structure-QH} for toric weak Fano orbifolds) gives an explicit presentation of this $\gd$-module using GKZ systems.
-To prove this isomorphism, he uses the equality, up to a mirror map, between the so called $I$ and $J$ functions.
+From the small quantum product on a smooth projective variety $Z$, one can define a trivial vector bundle over $\convtoric\times \cc$ where $\convtoric$ is an open subset of $H^{2}(Z,\cc)$ whose fibers are $H^{2*}(Z,\cc)$.
+This holomorphic bundle is endowed with a flat meromorphic connection and a non-degenerate pairing.
+These data collectively define the quantum $\gd$-module of $Z$, which is denoted by $\QDM(Z)$.
+When $Z$ is a smooth \textbf{toric} Fano variety, Givental (see also Iritani \cite{Iritani-2009-Integral-structure-QH} for toric weak Fano orbifolds) gives an explicit presentation of this $\gd$-module using GKZ systems (Gelfand-Kapranov-Zelevinsky) in other words $\QDM(Z)$ is isomorphic to $\mathcal{D}/\mathcal{G}_{Z}$ where $\mathcal{G}_{Z}$ is the GKZ ideal associated to the toric data of $Z$.
+When $Z$ is Fano, restricting this isomorphism to $\convtoric \times \{0\}$ gives an isomorphism between the quantum cohomology ring of $Z$ and a commutative algebra constructed by Batyrev in \cite{batyrev-quantum-1993}.